awsdocs/aws-data-exchange-user-guide/doc_source/product-subscriptions.md

 After you subscribe to a product containing an Amazon API Gateway API, you can view and invoke the data provider's API\.
 For more information, see [Subscribing to a product containing APIs](subscribing-to-product.md#subscribing-to-API-product)\.

-After you subscribe to a product containing Amazon Redshift datashares, you get access to query the data in Amazon Redshift\.
-For more information, see [Subscribing to a product containing Amazon Redshift datashares \(preview\)](subscribing-to-product.md#subscribing-to-Redshift-product)\.
+After you subscribe to a product containing Amazon Redshift data sets, you get access to query the data in Amazon Redshift\.
+For more information, see [Subscribing to a product containing Amazon Redshift data sets](subscribing-to-product.md#subscribing-to-Redshift-product)\.